mcdexio/example-perpetual-orderbook.py/README.md

   * Set `TARGET_NETWORK` to `ROPSTEN`
 7. Run it `python websocket_demo.py(or api_demo.py)`
 8. You'll see the order book
-9. The demo will place an order every 10 seconds at the price 200
+9. The demo will place an order every 10 seconds at the index price
 10. The demo will cancel all orders and quit after 5 orders

 ## Overview